RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Related Work

-\head{3D-Integrated Caches} Some prior works propose 3D-integrated caches to achieve low access latency and high bandwidth, such as AMD's 3D SRAM V-Cache~\cite{vcache} and SILO~\cite{SILO}.
-However, due to their inherently limited capacity (currently 64~MB for V-Cache and 512~MB for SILO), these solutions cannot fully address main memory bottleneck.
-As shown in \sect{\ref{sec:cache-size}}, workloads with large working sets and poor cache utilization do not benefit from large caches.
+\head{3D Caches} Prior works propose 3D caches to achieve low latency and high bandwidth, such as AMD's 3D SRAM V-Cache~\cite{vcache} and SILO~\cite{SILO}.
+However, due to their limited capacity, \revtaco{they} cannot fully address main memory bottlenecks.